 It is important to note that there are many, many different variations of obsessions and compulsions.

-This brings us to Intrusive Thoughts, in which you likely worry that you're secretly on the verge of "going crazy" (which is not a real psychological term, to the best of my knowledge).
+This brings us to Intrusive Thoughts, in which you likely worry that you're secretly on the verge of "going crazy" (which is not a real psychological term).

 If your thoughts have led you to worry that you may be crazy and/or dangerous (but you don’t actually like these thoughts at all), PLEASE CLICK ON THIS LINK FOR SOME REASSURING INFORMATION.